How to avoid unpaid bills? Here are 5 rules to follow.

-If you are looking for a solution to evaluate the creditworthiness of your customers, please contact our team of investigative analysts.
+If you are looking for a solution to assess the solvency of your customers, ask our team of investigative analysts .

 GENERAL TERMS AND CONDITIONS OF SALE: TAKE CARE IN DRAFTING

 To effectively protect yourself from the risk of non-payment, have your customers sign GTCs that are truly adapted to your company’s activity.
-Well written, your GTCs are an effective shield to secure your commercial relations.
+Well-drafted, your T&Cs constitute an effective shield to secure your commercial relations .

 RISKS OF NON-PAYMENT: INVOLVE AND RAISE AWARENESS AMONG YOUR TEAMS